What is Spinal Metastases?

 Dr. Lipani is a specialist in the treatment for spinal metastases and urges patients to consult with him at the time the spinal metastases are discovered.
 This way, Dr. Lipani can monitor the effects of current treatment and use radiosurgery to definitively treat the spinal metastasis and prevent continued growth.
 This will not only treat the patient’s symptoms but prevent further bony destruction of the vertebrae, avoid open surgery, prevent neurologic dysfunction and preserve quality of life.
 Furthermore, radiosurgery is more powerful than radiation therapy and is better able to protect healthy tissue.
 Please visit the JD Lipani Radiosurgery Institute, for non-invasive neurosurgery, to learn more about radiosurgery.
 To view case examples of what Dr. Lipani can do using radiosurgery, Click Here.

 Dr. Lipani treats many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for spinal metastases.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for spinal metastases.
 Dr. Lipani offers image guided spine surgery approaches and the latest in noninvasive radiosurgery procedures for spinal metastases treatment, tailored to the needs of each patient.
-For state-of-the-art spinal metastases treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton or Bridgewater, New Jersey!
+For state-of-the-art spinal metastases treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Many patients needing spinal surgery don’t want to travel far from home to see a specialist in another state.
 With Dr. Lipani, you have spinal metastases surgery options and never have to leave New Jersey.
 Dr. Lipani makes sure all his patients are well taken care of before and after neurosurgery, making them feel like part of the family.